zeeshan-thedeveloper/zeeshan-thedeveloper/README.md

 this i have created 4 android applications for my learning purpose which were able to fetch and send data to firebase database and mysql database.
 I have not done only these web based projects but i have created multiple desktop applications for my university projects and few fiver's projects aswell.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on APIs (Express JS, Java Spring)
-- 📫 How to reach me ...
+- 📫 How to reach me : zeeshanahmedd0010@gmail.com

 <!---
 zeeshan-thedeveloper/zeeshan-thedeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.